RiccardoBiondi/RiccardoBiondi/README.md

 # Hello There!

 Hi!
-I am Riccardo Biondi,  PhD student at the University of Bologna(UNIBO).
+I am Riccardo Biondi,  PhD from the Big Data Analytics and Biophysics group of the Neurological Sciences Instutute of Bologna (IRCCS-ISNB).

-I am spending my PhD focusing on semantic medical image segmentation and radiomics.
+I focus my research onto medical image analysis, mainly on automation of image segmentation.

 Feel free to clone projects, raise issues or submit pull requests if something could be better.